 During my student days I was taught about many facets of human behaviour, which stimulated an ever-growing fascination for why people think, feel, and act the way they do.
-Overall, I am curious about the mechanisms that underly the variability in stress, emotion regulation, motivation, and learning capacities, and their differences on an individual level.
-It enthuses me and gives me energy to know how I can make a meaningful contribution to the community through advancement of knowledge and insights.
+Overall, I am curious about the mechanisms that underly the variability in stress, resilience, motivation, and learning capacities, and their differences on an individual level.

 I obtained a double bachelor’s degree in Social and Cognitive Neurobiological Psychology at Utrecht university.
 In my bachelor thesis I examined the effects of oral contraceptives on empathy.
-As part of a research master in Cognitive Neuroscience at the Radboud University, I did my master’s internship in the Motivational and Cognitive Control lab, investigating the biomarkers of cognitive effort evaluation, in an attempt to establish which cognitive processes are underlying the changing pupil dynamics with respect to cognitive effort.
+As part of a research master in Cognitive Neuroscience at the Radboud University, I did my internship in the Motivational and Cognitive Control lab, investigating which cognitive processes are underlying the changing pupil dynamics with respect to cognitive effort evaluation.
+Afterwards, I started as a research assistent in this lab, where I worked on two projects focussing on the stress system in PTSD patients and healthy individuals.

 My personal interests are art and science, and I have a cat named Kareltje.
 Apart from active sports (hockey and kickboxing), I love to sing, read, paint, bake, and engage in other creative activities.